What do people say about Helen Russell’s classes?

-Rebecca Willson is an instrumental and musicianship teacher in Devon.
-After studying for a Mmus at Brunel University she trained with the British Kodály Academy and attended summer courses at the Kodály Institute in Hungary.
+Rebecca Willson MMus is an instrumental and musicianship teacher in Devon.
+After studying for a MMus at Brunel University she trained with the British Kodály Academy and attended summer courses at the Kodály Institute in Hungary.
 Rebecca teaches violin, piano and musicianship to children and adults in Devon and online.

 Along with Helen, Rebecca works for the British Kodály Academy as a tutor and a member of their Education Planning Board.